kaliban2056/kaliban2056.github.io/content/posts/overthewire-bandit-2-3.md

 # Theory

-We can't read a file that has a space in his filename normally.
+We can't read a file that has a space in its filename normally.
 To read it we can simply put the name of the file between quotes `"filname"` and then we can read it.

 # Solution